Principles

 Starting with lectures 9+ (C4 Modeling) we will heavily rely on the agile methodology or concept of iterating.
 The principle of iterating our work in any stage, form or kind is a foundation we need to inject into our DNA.

-• No code is ever finished (except if it gets deleted)
+- No code is ever finished (except if it gets deleted)

-• No diagram is ever done (same)
+- No diagram is ever done (same)

-• No concept is ever perfect
+- No concept is ever perfect

 All of them and more need to be revisited and potentially updated regularly.
 Deprecated content is worse than no content.
-Within this principle we must learn that reviewing and challenging content in any form - is it diagrams, code, text or concepts - is πŸ”‘.
+Within this principle we must learn that reviewing and challenging content in any form - is it diagrams, code, text or concepts - is π.
 You can use yourself, your stakeholders, your UX-team, your RME-team, tools, colleagues, teachers, senior colleagues, your neighbor, literally anyone or anything to challenge what you did.
 Only with iterations, challenges and reviews will your product evolve.

 As A Code

-I can not stress it enough, even if it means climbing a steep learning curve in the beginning, everything must be As Code.
+.
 Every artifact you produce (as an engineer) should be generated from code.
 DevOps mentions that Infrastructure should be As Code.
 This should be extended as far as possible as it makes maintenance and reproduction as well as extension way easier.

 To every rule is an exemption:

-• Powerpointℒ️ Slides are binary files.
-While technically its possible to put them under version control it makes no sense as they can only be tracked as large objects.
-Also, the administrational overhead currently defeats the purpose of using git.
+.
 Presentations you still find on Teams.
 I will one day opt for something like this or that but I also do not consider our lecture Powerpoints an engineering asset so with that poor excuse I for the time being resort to Powerpoint.

 Do not repeat